Aspie96/blog/content/posts/free_software.md

 Suppose you receive a program, made by someone else, in object form.
 You cannot study it and know what it does and how it works in detail, because you don't have the corresponding source code to read.
 You could technically distribute copies of the program (computers can always copy data), but you aren't legally allowed to do so without authorization.
 You may be unable to modify the program to your liking for both legal and technical reasons.

+Legal and technical restrictions on software go beyond copyright and withholding source code.
 In an ever more digitalized world, restrictions on software give a lot of power to its rightholders, and a lot of control on those that become dependent on the programs they use.

 ## Free software